GoogleContainerTools/skaffold/docs/content/en/docs/environment/image-registries.md

 The image name rewriting strategies are designed to be *conflict-free*: the full image name is rewritten on top of the default-repo so similar image names don't collide in the base namespace (e.g.: repo1/example and repo2/example would collide in the target_namespace/example without this)

-Automated image name rewriting strategies are determined based on the default-repo and the original image repository:
+Automated image name rewriting strategies are determined based on the default-repo, the original image repository and global config value `reconstruct-strategy`:

-* default-repo does not begin with gcr.io
+* Non GCR Default Repository.
   * **strategy**: 		escape & concat & truncate to 256

     ```